 Making the Gingerbread face for the ornament in Cricut Design Space

-First lets start with a new blank canvas and start by grabbing a circle from the shapes icon on the left hand side.
+First, let us start with a new blank canvas and start by grabbing a circle from the shapes icon on the left-hand side.
 We are going to size that circle to the size of the ornament we are making.

-That is going to be our template for the ornament and then change the color to whatever color your making your ornament.
+That is going to be our template for the ornament and then change the color to whatever color you are making your ornament.
 In our case that would be brown.

-Now lets grab another circle and we are going to unlock the circle and and manipulate the shape to the shape and size you want the eye to be.
+Now let’s grab another circle and we are going to unlock the circle and manipulate the shape to the shape and size you want the eye to be.
 See the image below.